 Many roofers claim to have experience installing rubber when in fact they have only done it a few times or have merely sat in on a training program, as there is no special certification needed and they have access to the materials through their regular roofing supply store.
 An improperly installed rubber roof can leak right from day one.

 EPDM roof membranes can also be installed fully adhered, mechanically attached or ballasted.
 Most EPDM membranes do not receive surfacing.
-Our manufactures, Firestone, and Versico offer total system warranties ranging from 5 to 30 years depending on system type, material thickness, Factory Mutual (FM), and Underwriters Laboratories (UL) ratings.
+Our manufactures, Elevate, and Versico offer total system warranties ranging from 5 to 30 years depending on system type, material thickness, Factory Mutual (FM), and Underwriters Laboratories (UL) ratings.